History of the Jews in Pittsburgh: Newspapers

 There were two weekly newspapers for the Jewish community.
-The Jewish Criterion, in English, was published from 1895–1962, of which Rabbi Levy and Charles H. Joseph were the editors.
-Another newspaper was in Yiddish and Hebrew, known as Der Volksfreund from its founding in 1889 and later renamed to Der Idisher Folksfreynd, which was in circulation from 1922–1924.
+The Jewish Criterion, in English, was published from 1895 to 1962, of which Rabbi Levy and Charles H. Joseph were the editors.
+Another newspaper was in Yiddish and Hebrew, known as Der Volksfreund from its founding in 1889 and later renamed to Der Idisher Folksfreynd, which was in circulation from 1922 to 1924.

 Since 1962, the Pittsburgh Jewish Chronicle is published weekly for the Jewish community of the Greater Pittsburgh Region.

 Prominent Jews

 Donors to non-sectarian charities included J.D.
 Bernd and Isaac Kaufmann, the latter of whom in 1895 gave the Emma Kaufmann Free Clinic to the medical department of the University of Pittsburgh.
 Among those who held positions in public life are Emanuel Wertheimer, select councilman and member of the state House of Representatives; Morris Einstein, select councilman (15 years); Josiah Cohen, judge of the Orphans' Court; E.E.
 Mayer, city physician; L.S.
 Levin, assistant city attorney.
 Isaac W. Frank was president of the National Founders' Association, and A. Leo Weil was a member of the executive committee of the Voters' Civic League.

 There was a steady increase since 1882 in the number of Jewish people in Pittsburgh, the new settlers coming mostly from eastern Europe.
 Russian, Romanian, and Hungarian Jews came in large numbers and began to display an appreciable interest in public affairs.
 They had six synagogues in 1906 (whose rabbis included Aaron M. Ashinsky and M.S.
 Sivitz), many ḥebras, and a number of small religious societies.
 The Pittsburgh Jewry strongly sympathized with the Zionist movement, having a large number of Zionist societies.
 The number of Jewish inhabitants in 1906 was estimated at between 15,000 and 25,000, in a total population of about 322,000.

 Some notable Jews from Pittsburgh include rapper and record producer Mac Miller, entrepreneur and television personality Mark Cuban, and actor and musician Jeff Goldblum.